Irrela/Irrela.github.io/_posts/english/2019-01-01-IELTS-WRITING.md

 In conclusion, while marketing products as novel may yield short-term gains for businesses, the underlying culture of excessive consumerism bears far-reaching negative consequences.

 ## Type: Agree or not (Opinion)

+### Template

+In the ongoing debate over `topic`, there are differing views on whether `opinion 1` or `opinion 2`.
+My stance leans towards the former/latter for several compelling reasons.

+`arguments`

+In conclusion, while there may be some benefits to `opinion 1`, `opinion 2` leads to a stable and assured world.

 ### Alternative Medicine td